 This provision in the Comprehensive Plan gave Akridge exactly what they had asked for.
 Going north on 2nd Street from the H Street overpass, 2nd Street rises, and at I street is about the same elevation as the upper railroad tracks.
-Further, since the air rights do not front on 1st Street (separated by the Railway Express building and transformer structure)

-or 2nd Street (separated by the Metro tracks), the air rights development would not have been able to use 1st or 2nd streets as measuring points under a typical application of the zoning regulations.
+Further, since the air rights do not front on 1st Street (separated by the Railway Express building and transformer structure) or 2nd Street (separated by the Metro tracks), the air rights development would not have been able to use 1st or 2nd streets as measuring points under a typical application of the zoning regulations.
 This CH-2.1.7 provision in the Comprehensive Plan allows them to use 1st or 2nd Street as the measuring point.
-Thus, the existing Zoning Regulation definition of "Building Height" is related to the continued validity of CH-2.1.7 of the Comprehensive Plan in order to effectuate exactly what Akridge and the Office of Planning asked for in Zoning Case No. 02-35: the equivalent of measuring from the upper railroad tracks.
+Thus, the existing Zoning Regulation definition of "Building Height" is related to the continued validity of CH-2.1.7 of the Comprehensive Plan in order to effectuate exactly what Akridge and the Office of Planning asked for in Zoning Case No. 02-35: the equivalent of measuring from the upper railroad tracks by using the natural grade of 2nd Street, at a point near I Street, as the measuring point.

-The sound Urban Design and Historic Preservation Elements of the Comprehensive Plan that the Zoning Commission implemented in Case No. 02-35 remain valid today, but are not even addressed by the Office of Planning in the context of USN.
-Further, Provision CH-2.1.7 of the Comprehensive Plan remains in effect unless and until the Councilamended version survives review by NCPC and Congressional review.
-The Office of Planning's proposal that this Commission adopt a new §2905 and change the measuring point to the top of the H Street Bridge would be contrary to the Commission's action in ZC No. 02-35 and would be inconsistent with the Comprehensive Plan.
+The sound Urban Design and Historic Preservation Elements of the Comprehensive Plan that the Zoning Commission implemented in Case No. 02-35 continue to be valid today.
+The Office of Planning's proposal to change the measuring point to the top of the H Street Bridge would be contrary to the Zoning Commission's thoughtful resolution in ZC No. 02-35 and would be inconsistent with the Urban Design and Historic Preservation Elements of the Comprehensive Plan.